Infineon/mtb-example-btsdk-ble-find-me/README.md

 See the `makefile` file for a detailed list of supported kits.

 ## Hardware Setup
-This example uses the kit’s default configuration.
+This example uses the kit's default configuration.
 Refer to the [kit guide](http://www.cypress.com/CYW920819EVB-02), if required, to ensure the kit is configured correctly.

 ## Software Setup
 This code example consists of two parts: a locator and a target.